Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 There are plenty of myths about YouTube, especially those that have to do with growing a channel.
 Some people believe they need expensive equipment to start recording videos.
 Others think it’s impossible to make money with a small YouTube channel.

-Rob Wilson and Dan C., in-house creators at vidIQ, recently posted a video about every YouTube myth.
-They talked about why they don’t serve your channel and the correct way to make videos in 2022.
+Dan, our in-house YouTube connoisseur, recently posted a video about YouTube myths.
+He talked about why they don’t serve your channel and the correct way to make videos in 2024.

 If you haven’t seen it yet, it’s definitely worth a watch: